Performative declamation people talking without speaking …

 Katherine Morton.
 The Rights and Responsibilities of Disagreement.
 The China Story, The Australian Centre on China in the World, September 21, 2014.
 Rights and Responsibilities of Disagreement

-Ci Jiwei calls this form of speech surface optimism.
+Ci Jiwei, author of Moral China in the Age of Reform, calls this form of speech surface optimism.

 I call it surface optimism in the sense that it is not informed by an underlying quest for certainty as the hallmark of knowledge.
 As the trajectory of the Socratic tradition has repeatedly shown, the quest for certainty goes hand in hand with skepticism and has a uniquely powerful potential to lead to pessimistic conclusions about knowledge or at the very least to deflate overly confident claims regarding its possibility or scope.

 Ci, Jiwei.
 What is in the cloud?
 A critical engagement with Thomas Metzger on "The clash between Chinese and western political theories" Boundary 2, 2007, v.
 34 n.
 3, p.
 61-86.
 University of Hong Kong.
 At Ci Jiwei - What is in the Cloud?

 Geremie Barme, editor at China Heritage Quarterly, at Australian National University, reminds us of “New China Newspeak,” a style of speaking and writing that is seen in official reports, speeches, and communications both within China and meant for foreign consumption.